Letterkenny Regional Cultural Centre: Facilities

 The centre features a first-floor exhibition gallery and a ground-floor auditorium with a standing capacity of 250 and 150 retractable seats and cinema facilities.
 There are also three workshop spaces on ground level with dance and drama floors located on the first floor, two dedicated digital media suites and two foyer art galleries.

 Past exhibitions

-A Regional Cultural Centre curate and host many exhibitions each year including:
+The Regional Cultural Centre curates and hosts many exhibitions each year.
+These have included: